ImpressCMS/impresscms-module-imlinks/htdocs/modules/imlinks/readme.txt

 **Sitemap**
 -----------
 A plugin for the Sitemap module is included.
-You ca download the module Sitemap from Gijoe's website: http://xoops.peak.ne.jp/
+You can download the module Sitemap from Gijoe's website: http://xoops.peak.ne.jp/